trustgrid/docs/content/en/release-notes/cloud/2024-07/index.md

 ## Improved NAT Validation
 NAT validation previously allowed invalid CIDR such as 10.0.0.8/8.
 This release will now prevent invalid CIDRs from being saved.

+## Status Page Notification Banner
+The status notification banner for maintenance and incidents has been moved from a pop-up in the bottom right to a banner at the bottom of the screen.
+This will make it a bit less intrusive when working within the portal.
+{{<tgimg src="status-notification.png" width="80%">}}

 ## Other Fixes and Improvements
 - Flow log exports include TCP Flags